First-order perturbation theory of eigenmodes for systems with interfaces

 Figure~\ref{f:size} demonstrates that \Eq{eq:snn_approx} (circles) correctly describes the effect of the size perturbation in first-order.
-In fact, comparing $h/R=-0.01$ and $-0.001$, one can see that the residual error scales quadratically, i.e. is of second order in $h$ as expected.
-We also show in \Fig{f:size} the error for the RS wave numbers calculated with an explicit use of $N=10^3$ static modes~\cite{SztranyovszkyPRA22} in $\tilde V_{nn}$ via \Eq{eq:static_matrix_element} (stars), demonstrating that as $h$ gets smaller, even a large number of static modes is insufficient for representing well the delta function in \Eq{eq:residue}, that results in a considerable error.
-Note that, while the total number of static modes is infinite countable, the freedom of choosing such a set due to the wave number degeneracy allows one to concentrate the effect of the boundary shift in a single-mode contribution which can improve the error significantly~\cite{ChenJCP21}.
+In fact, comparing $h/R=-0.01$ and $-0.001$, one can see that the residual error scales quadratically, i.e. is of second order in $h$, as expected.
+We also show in \Fig{f:size} the error for the RS wave numbers calculated with an explicit use of $N=10^3$ static modes~\cite{SztranyovszkyPRA22} in $\tilde V_{nn}$ via \Eq{eq:static_matrix_element} (stars).
+This demonstrates that as $h$ gets smaller, even a large number of static modes is not sufficient to represent the $\delta$ function in \Eq{eq:residue} well, resulting in errors for the eigenmodes close to zero wave number that are similar with and without the static modes.
+For higher $l$, the static modes can still contribute to the RSs in first-order, thought the effect is less pronounced due to the higher frequencies of the RSs (see the SI, \Sec{S-s:size}).
+Note that, while the total number of static modes is countable infinite, the freedom of choosing such a set, granted by their wave number degeneracy, allows one to concentrate the effect of the boundary shift in a single-mode contribution~\cite{ChenJCP21}, which is sufficient to describe the full first-order correction.

-As it is clear from \Fig{f:size} and the above derivation, the first-order term of the standard perturbation series \Eq{eq:pert_series} does not describe correctly first-order effects of the BP.
-Instead, such first-order effects can be found in all orders of the perturbation theory.
-We emphasize this can occur in any area of physics describing wave phenomena, and we give in the SI examples from condensed matter and acoustics illustrating this phenomenon.
+As it is clear from \Fig{f:size} and the above derivation, the first-order term of the standard perturbation series \Eq{eq:pert_series} does not contain all first-order effects of the BP.
+Instead, additional first-order terms can be found in all orders of the perturbation theory.
+We emphasize that this occurs in any area of physics describing wave phenomena, and we give in the SI, \Sec{S-s:otherfields}, examples from condensed matter and acoustics illustrating this effect.